From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 Post_Score_Intervention, Post_Score_Control, SD_Post_Intervention, SD_Post_Control, ...

-Step 2: Run the Meta-Analysis in R
+Step 3: Run the Definitive Meta-Analysis in R

-Collection export, the code is remarkably short:
+pipeline.
+The code is remarkably short:

 library(metafor)